walterbm/tm28/README.md

 ## Run

-Currently TM28 is **very** limited and only allows querying for A Records
+Currently TM28 is **very** limited and only allows querying for A, CNAME, NS, MX Records

 ```
 cargo run {domain}